rotskoff-group/idiom/README.md

 git clone --branch v1 https://github.com/rotskoff-group/idiom.git
 ```

 We welcome any contributions to this open source project.
-For development, clone the repository and install the package with its development dependencies (Python ≥3.10):
+For development, clone the repository and install the package with its development dependencies:

 ```bash
 pip install uv